gvwilson/sensibleadventures/cloudherd/cloudherd.md

 beings were allowed to fly over but not enter.

 The voice called again, fainter and more frightened than before.
 "Come on!"
-Noxy hurried down the mountain without waiting to see if Thokmay was following or not.
+Noxy hurried down the mountain without waiting to see if Private Thokmay was following or not.
 She ducked low-hanging branches that dripped wetly down her neck whenever she bumped into them and scrambled over fallen logs in varying stages of crumbly moist decay.
 Shelves of mushrooms grew on the older ones, some as big as a kitchen table, and the ground under her boots was fragrant and spongy with decades of fallen pine needles.

 A lightning-blasted tree leaned drunkenly across the path.
 She ducked under it and pulled up short.
 "Sorry!"
-Thokmay bumped into her and grabbed the tree to steady himself, and then said, "Whoa."
+Private Thokmay bumped into her and grabbed the tree to steady himself, and then said, "Whoa."

 The trail below them wound through the bouldered remains of an ancient rock slide now blanketed by salal and dwarf spruce.
 To their left, an impatient